apakhbari/CheatSheets/Gradle/README.md

 - Gradle use a code-based approach for build script rather than maven's XML-based approach
 - gradle is faster than maven

+## Gradle init
+- for starting a gradle project, you are being asked these questions 1- Type of project:
+    - basic
+    - app
+    - library
+    - gradle plugin
+2-

 ## Files
 - build.gradle --> build script